 Many people experience weight gain after they quit, however, in most cases, this is a sign that your body is returning to a healthy state.

-The nicotine content in cigarettes speeds up the metabolism, which means your body burns calories quicker.
-Nicotine also suppresses appetite.
-So, when you smoke, you’re likely eating less and burning more calories, which results in weight loss.
 Of course, the weight loss you experience due to smoking is not an indication of health — it signals that the cigarette toxins are interrupting your body’s natural processes.

 When you quit smoking, your metabolism slows back down to its normal rate.
 You may also feel hungrier because nicotine is no longer suppressing your appetite.
-You might also be exercising more regularly due to better lung function, and eating more as a result.
-All of these changes can cause weight gain.

 A study showed that smoking resulted in an average increase of 4 to 5kg in body weight 12 months after quitting.
 Most weight gain occurred in the first 3 months after quitting.
-However, weight changes were varied among participants.
-16% of quitters had actually lost weight 12 months after quitting, while 13% had gained more than 10kg.

 While you may be frustrated by weight gain, in most cases, this signals your body is functioning normally again and returning to a healthy state.

 For some people, food is used to cope with quitting smoking.
 If you feel this may be an issue for you, check in with your doctor.
-They will be able to provide you with coping strategies to ensure you’re maintaining a balanced diet.

 What Happens Next?